-- A. See the Rules & Regulations section, pages 7-8, for general requirements for Entries and Exhibits.
+- A. See the Rules & Regulations section, page 5, for general requirements for Entries and Exhibits.
 Failure to meet requirements will result in lowering of placing by one grade. - B. Participants must be a member of an approved 4-H Shooting Sports Club to exhibit.
 All exhibits should be posters or stand-alone items suitable for display to the general public.
 Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. Exhibits deemed to be inappropriate by a superintendent will not be displayed. - C. No live ammunition, actual firearms, or parts of firearm that could be reassembled should be included.
 Any manufactured part of a sporting arm may not be displayed.
 No knives, arrow tips (broadhead or field points), or bows.
-No reference to the word "weapon" or tactical design allowed. - D. No human silhouette targets should be displayed. - E. Poster must be based on an activity or lesson from the associated Shooting Sports Member Record Book.
-The Show Director for Environment and Natural Resources must approve exceptions prior to check-in. - F. Each exhibitor is encouraged (but not required) to attend at least one county level workshop in the appropriate discipline in addition to exhibiting at the 4-H Show. - G. All exhibits should be posters only (no displays).
-Exhibits deemed to be inappropriate will not be allowed to show. - H. Exhibitors may enter one poster in each Shooting Sports Exhibit class:
+No reference to the word "weapon" or tactical design allowed. - D. No human silhouette targets should be displayed. - E. Poster/display must be based on an activity or lesson from the associated Shooting Sports Member Record Book.
+The Show Director for Environment and Natural Resources must approve exceptions prior to check-in. - F. Each exhibitor is encouraged (but not required) to attend at least one county level workshop in the appropriate discipline in addition to exhibiting at the 4-H Show. - G. Exhibits deemed to be inappropriate will not be allowed to show. - H. Exhibitorsmayenter one poster/display in eachShooting Sports Exhibit class: